 Be concise but give a clear preview of the content to follow

-The prevailing web wisdom holds that headings should be short and strongly descriptive of the content to follow—between 4 to 8 words.
-(6) Short, descriptive headings give web visitors a good of what content is going to come under that heading.
+Web wisdom holds that headings should be short and strongly descriptive of the content to follow—between 4 to 8 words.
+(5) Short, descriptive headings give web visitors a good IDEA of what content is going to come under that heading.
 If that’s not the content they’re looking for, they can skip over the section without wasting any time or clicks.
 On the other hand, the content may be just what they’re looking for, and the heading has helped them find it quickly.

 2 headlines from the BBC News, courtesy of Jakob Nielsen: